 Assign the story.
 The most important aspect of the story is its illustration of the proverb.

 Go over the writing scoreboard with your students.
-Your students may ask about the length of the paper.
-Give some leeway, possibly two to four pages.
+Students will ask about the length of the paper.
+Give them some leeway, possibly two to four pages.

-Make sure your students gets started on their stories in classtime today.
+Make sure your students get started on their stories in classtime today.